oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 authentication scheme for authenticating clients that were issued a client secret.

-When using the HTTP Basic authentication scheme as defined in Section 11 of {{RFC9110}}
+When using the HTTP Basic authentication scheme as defined in {{Section 11 of RFC9110}}
 to authenticate with the authorization server, the client identifier is encoded using the `application/x-www-form-urlencoded` encoding algorithm per
 {{application-x-www-form-urlencoded}}, and the encoded value is used as the username; the client